EnviroDIY/ModularSensors/README.md

 ## <a name="Logger"></a>Logger Functions
 Our main reason to unify the output from many sensors is to easily log the data to an SD card and to send it to the EnviroDIY data page.
 There are two modules available to use with the sensors to log data:  LoggerBase and LoggerEnviroDIY.
-Both of these are sub-classes of SensorArray and contain all of the functions available to a SenorArray as described above.
+Both of these are sub-classes of VariableArray and contain all of the functions available to a SenorArray as described above.
 These both will add the abilities to communicate with a DS3231 real time clock and set up the Arduino as a logger which goes to deep sleep between readings to conserver power.
 LoggerBase only adds the functionality to write the data from the sensors to a csv file on a connected SD card.
 LoggerEnviroDIY adds the ability to send data to the EnviroDIY data portal.
 Both logger modules depend on the [Sodaq](https://github.com/SodaqMoja/Sodaq_DS3231) or [EnviroDIY DS-3231](https://github.com/EnviroDIY/Sodaq_DS3231) (for clock control), the [Sodaq RTCTimer library](https://github.com/SodaqMoja/RTCTimer) (for timing functions), the [EnviroDIY modified version of Sodaq's pin change interrupt library](https://github.com/EnviroDIY/PcInt_PCINT0) (for waking the processor from clock alarms), the AVR sleep library (for low power sleeping), and the [SdFat library](https://github.com/greiman/SdFat) for communicating with the SD card.
 The LoggerEnviroDIY has the additional dependency of the [EnviroDIY version of the TinyGSM library](https://github.com/EnviroDIY/TinyGSM) for internet connectivity.

 ### Functions Available for a LoggerBase Object:
 Timezone functions: